 “Communities and families deserve to have as much information as possible to make the best possible choices for their students’ education,” Epstein said.
 “We use state accountability as well as other indicators to inform our work and accomplish our mission of getting students to and through college.”

-Statesman news app developer Dan Hill contributed to this report.
+Statesman data reporter Dan Hill contributed to this story.